grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/24 distribute-workloads.md

 ## Configuring VUs based on VU id

 In some cases, it might be inconvenient or impractical to write a scenario for each behavior.
-As an alternative, you can distribute logic across a range of VUS with the [execution context variables](/using-k6/execution-context-variables) from the [`k6/execution`](https://k6.io/docs/javascript-api/k6-execution/) module.
+As an alternative, you can distribute logic across a range of VUs with the [execution context variables](/using-k6/execution-context-variables) from the [`k6/execution`](https://k6.io/docs/javascript-api/k6-execution/) module.
 With the `exec` object, you can scope logic to a specific instance, scenario, or across all VUs.

 For example, this statement assigns behavior to the first 25 VUs in a test.